-"Tandoori chicken gets its name from the clay oven it is traditionally cooked in, the Tandoor.
+"Tandoori chicken gets its name from the clay oven it is traditionally cooked in, the tandoor.
 The chicken is marinated in yogurt and an incredibly complex mix of spices, and then roasted in the extremely hot tandoor oven.
-Don't worry if you don't have a Tandoor clay oven sitting in the back yard; a grill will work just fine." — Chef John
+Don't worry if you don't have a tandoor clay oven sitting in the backyard; a grill will work just fine."

 Watch video tips and tricks

 1 1/2 tablespoons